jrehor/kcc/README.md

 adverb **scan** is `f\x`

-where `f` is a function or operator that takes 2 arguments and `x` is an input vector
+where `f` is a function or operator that takes two arguments and `x` is an input vector

 ```q
  a:0 1 2 3 4    /some data